Clinton, Mississippi: Public library

 Jackson/Hinds Library System operates the Quisenberry Library in Clinton.
 In 2018 the Clinton city government, citing problems with the sanitary condition, closed the library.
 It stated that it would reopen if the library system revised the terms of the library lease.

+The library later reopened.
+However, in 2020, due to the COVID-19 pandemic, it closed again for over two months.
+It reopened once more to the public on June 5, 2020, with public health and safety precautions in effect.

 Sports

-The Mississippi Brilla is a soccer team competing in USL League Two (PDL), the fourth highest league of the American Soccer Pyramid, and play in the Mid-South Division of the Southern Conference.
+The Mississippi Brilla is a soccer team competing in USL League Two (PDL), the fourth highest league of the American Soccer Pyramid, and playing in the Mid-South Division of the Southern Conference.
 They play their home games at Traceway Park in the city of Clinton.